The Most Delicious Food from Every State

 America the tasty

 Reader’s Digest teamed up with our sister publication Taste of Home to produce America the Tasty.
 More than 70 editors and field editors from Taste of Home submitted their state’s favorite noshes.
 And Taste of Home and Reader’s Digest readers also weighed in with stories about their state’s most delicious eats.
-If you’re curious, this is what all 50 states look like designed out of food.

 Signature dish: Chicken in white sauce.
 During the 1920s, Alabamians flocked to railroad worker ’s backyard on the weekends for hickory-smoked chicken smothered in his own vinegar-and-mayonnaise sauce.
 His Decatur restaurant and his chicken and white sauce are still institutions.